jiaoxlong/json-schema-ld/README.md

 ### Limitations

-JSC-LD is developed upon the latest draft `2020-12` to describe data formats.
+JSON-Schema-LD is developed upon the latest draft `2020-12` to describe data formats.
 Some custom keywords defined in [a prior draft](https://json-schema.org/specification-links.html) may not be supported.
 Keywords that are supported by JSC-LD can be found [Supported JSON Schema keywords](supported_jsc_kws.md#supported-jsc-kws).

 ### contribute